badarunnisats/Insurance-Claims-Charge-Prediction/README.md

 ## Project Structure

-1.**Data Collection:**
+**1.Data Collection:**
-  -The dataset is obtained from source link using the wget command.
+  - The dataset is obtained from source link using the wget command.
-  -The data is read into a Pandas DataFrame for further analysis.
+  - The data is read into a Pandas DataFrame for further analysis.

-   ...python
+   '''python
    #Downloading the data from the provided URL and reading it into a DataFrame
    !wget https://raw.githubusercontent.com/alexjolly28/entri_DSML/main/resources/insurance.csv
    df = pd.read_csv("insurance.csv")